aws/aws-cdk-go/awscdk/awsiam/README.md

 useful when creating a mobile app or web application that requires access to AWS resources, but you don't want to create custom sign-in code or manage your own user identities.
-For more information about this scenario, see [About Web Identity Federation] and the relevant documentation in the [Amazon Cognito Identity Pools Developer Guide].
+For more information about this scenario, see [About Web Identity Federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html) and the relevant documentation in the [Amazon Cognito
+Identity Pools Developer Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/open-id.html).

 The following examples defines an OpenID Connect provider.
 Two client IDs (audiences) are will be able to send authentication requests to